aLadNamedPat/VEX-Inventorying-Site/README.md

 This site is mostly a prototype idea that I plan to reimplement in React when I can find the time (in time -- hopefully sometime soon!)

-Need to scrape data from VEX store constantly, so maybe a development of an API to do so would be helpful.
+Need to scrape data from VEX store when inventory changes, so maybe a development of an API to do so would be helpful.